 Plant specifications were written to accommodate expansion.
 Tube cables containing 2, 4, 7 and 19 cells were installed, with parallel runs specified for redundancy.

-Modifying the Network The real payoff or justification for an ABF system is its ability to accommodate changes to the network.
+The real payoff or justification for an ABF system is its ability to accommodate changes to the network.
 All guesswork elements are removed except selecting tube bundles with the required number of cells.
 However, this point is moot, since fiber can be blown out of tube cells as quickly and easily as it can be blown in, making way for new fiber.
 Moreover, fiber that is removed can be used elsewhere in the network.

 The 3-step process for making modifications at the West Point plant is (1) tap into the existing tube cable segments at the closest tube distribution unit, (2) couple the appropriate tube cells together to either direct or redirect the fiber bundle to the new location and (3) blow in the new fiber bundle.